Queendom (TV series): 2nd Preliminary Round: Cover Song Battle (Episode 3–4)

+For the Self-Assessment, each contestant has to vote for a team that they believe to have performed better than them (Up vote) and a team that they believe to have performed worse than them (Down vote).
+If a team believes that none of the other contestants performed better than them, then they may choose not to give an Up vote.

+The Audience Judge Squad and the Special Judge Squad (which will consist of security guards for Round 2) are to vote for their top two teams after watching all six performances.
+The team that receives the most votes for the Special Judge Award will have all 2,000 points secured to themselves (Monopoly Rule).
+Meanwhile, the team that receives the highest number of votes from the on-site audience will receive 7,000 points, and the remaining teams shall receive the number of points in proportion to their number of votes from the Top 1 team.

 3rd Preliminary Performances (Part 1) – Unit Round (Episode 7)

 In part one of the third preliminary performances, the six acts each send a main vocalist and main dancer, to form a Vocal Unit and a Performance Unit.
 The vocal units will compete to gain points as a unit, while the performance unit will perform together but will compete for their respective groups' points.
 Before the performance, besides each act sending a main vocalist and a main dancer to the Queendom Workshop to practise for this round, the rest of the contestants would join the Queendom Workshop as supporters.
 During the Queendom Workshop, each of the Vocal Units would undergo intermediate check, there after all of the contestants will each vote a Vocal Unit they think would be ranked first in the actual performance.
 In addition, during the Queendom Workshop, a Queendom Quest between the six acts will be played, with the winning act of the Queendom Quest getting to choose the Special Judge Squad for part two of the third preliminary performances.

 For part one of the third preliminary performances, the points breakdown are calculated out of maximum of 5,000 points for each act, and distributed based on: